groc-prog/pyneo4j-ogm/README.md

 > **Note**: This step can be skipped in certain cases, but it is recommended to always register your models with the client.
 Skipping this step will result in you loosing a big portion of the library's functionality (Like working with your models).

-Finally, we can start to interact with our database.
+Finally, we can start to work with our database.
 Let's create a new `Developer` node and a `Coffee` node and connect them with a `DRINKS` relationship.

 ```python
 # Create a new developer node